Harry Potter Marathon

 Little Rock voters approved a bond issue in 2012 that provided funding for the Arcade Building.
 Through a public-private partnership between CALS, Clinton-Commerce LLC (which includes Moses Tucker Real Estate), Monroe Cache, retail stores, offices, and a restaurant are housed in the Arcade Building, a three-story, 60,000 square foot structure.

 Designed by award-winning architects, the space is one of the most modern performing spaces in the region.
-It contains the newest and highly advanced digital cinema and sound equipment.
-The Ron Robinson Theater provides a sophisticated, yet comfortable setting for corporate events, luncheons, presentations, screenings, and private receptions.
+It contains state-of-the-art digital cinema and sound equipment.
+The Ron Robinson Theater provides a sophisticated, yet comfortable setting for corporate events, presentations, screenings, and private receptions.
 There are two lobby areas that can be used for private receptions or parties.

 A concession area offers a range of customary movie theater concessions as well as items that are unique to the Ron Robinson Theater.